lptolik/lptolik.github.io/_pages/cv.md

 **05.1998-08.2005** Junior researcher in the laboratory of Mechanisms of genome functioning Institute of the cell biophysics RAS\
 Analysis of promoter-protein recognition on the basis of E.coli sigma-70 promoter database.
-Development of algorithm for fast electrostatic properties of long DNA fragments evaluation.
-Analysis of electrostatic profiles of promoter regions of chromosome of *E. coli*
+Development of algorithm for the fast evaluation of electrostatic properties of long DNA fragments.
+Analysis of electrostatic profiles of promoter regions of chromosome of *E. coli*.

 **02.1997-02.1998** Visiting student in the Plant Genetics Department, Weizmann Institute of Science\
-Analysis of ligand-protein contacts in the 3-D complexes (LPC software in any PDB mirror), analysis of influence of type of substitution on the structure of mutant protein modeling of the 3-D structure of the protein on the basis of sequence homology
+Analysis of ligand-protein contacts in the 3-D complexes (LPC software in any PDB mirror), analysis of influence of type of substitution on the structure of mutant protein modeling of the 3-D structure of the protein on the basis of sequence homology.

 **09.1995- 02.1997** Post-graduate student in the laboratory of The cell and tissue grow of the Institute of theoretical and experimental biophysics